 This device extends your time before asphyxiation by taking fresh air (oxygen) in from your backpack and diverting carbon dioxide away.

 According to Black Diamond, the developer of AvaLung, it could increase your survival time under the snow from 20 mins to 58 mins.
 AvaLung is an expensive add-on, but I do believe it is worth getting.

 Snowboard and Ski Carry

-Similar to the rules of picking the best snowboarding jacket, you should pick one with as many pockets as possible.
-Better to be with waterproof zips so it offers loads of space for you to store your gears and make it easier to access.
+Similar to the rules of picking the best snowboard jacket, you should choose one with as many pockets as possible.
+Waterproof zippers are great because they offer loads of space for you to store your gear and make everything easier to access.

-Snowboarding is a tough sport, we go into the woods, smash on the ices and snows, your backpack will be facing trees, rocks, ices, snow, water.
-And very often you will be carrying lots of snow gears too.
 So it makes great sense for you to get a snowboard backpack made with abrasion-resistant fabric, or at least at those high-stress areas.
-Reinforced seams and double stitching are add-on features for enforcing the durability though.
+Reinforced seams and double stitching are add-on features for enforcing durability.

 Hydration Pack Compatibility